Quilinng/Quilinng/README.md

 I'm not a fan of most major Micah ships, with the mild exception of VanDerBell.
 That being said, I don't really care, but please don't approach me with the intent of SERIOUSLY roleplaying, especially if it includes ships.
 I'm Ok with playful rp!

 Sign my ATA?

+Also, if you wonder why my responses can differ, it's because my personality fluxuates often.